 The various Caribbean Coronavirus travel restrictions by country vary widely in their response as well as their motivations.
 Many of the nations of the Caribbean are still in some form of lockdown or quarantine.
 International travel has not opened for some.
 Most of the Caribbean countries are coordinating their responses with the Caribbean Public Health Agency (CARPHA.)

 Juicy Miles’ travel professionals can help you book award travel using your points or miles.
 They can also craft a personally designed Mileage Run for you around the program of your choice.
 With lots of potential destinations this year, deals may be the best offered in a decade.
+As for lodging accommodations, I suggest taking a look at long-term AirbnB rentals in which I have found some tremendous values.
+Many of these homeowners have suffered through the pandemic and are trying to get some income back quickly.

 In the meantime while you wait for that great trip, you might want to study up on a new language.
 Your Babbel Guide: Learn a New Language – Free for Students.